Alvin Bragg, the progressive prosecutor who could take down Donald Trump

 Bragg attended Abyssinian Baptist Church, one of Harlem’s most storied houses of worship.
 He continues to do so today, also teaching there.
 “That hour with the Sunday school is one of the best hours of the week,” he said in early 2022, shortly after taking office.

-After Trinity, Bragg went to Harvard College, and then to Harvard Law.
-There, he served as the editor of the Harvard Civil Rights-Civil Liberties Review, which bills itself as “nation's leading progressive law journal.”
+After Trinity, Bragg went to Harvard College and then to Harvard Law School.
+There he served as the editor of the Harvard Civil Rights-Civil Liberties Law Review, which bills itself as “the nation’s leading progressive law journal.”
 He came home for a prestigious clerkship with a liberal judge in the Southern District of New York, which includes Manhattan and tends to prosecute some of the nation’s most high-profile criminal cases.

 For all of Bragg’s life, Manhattan’s district attorney had been Robert Morgenthau, a towering figure who decided to leave the storied office at 1 Hogan Place in 2009 after 34 years of unimaginable influence on city life.

-His successor was Cyrus R. Vance, Jr. Like Morgenthau a white son of wealth and power, Vance was criticized for lacking courage, especially when it came time to prosecute potentially influential figures.
+His successor was Cyrus R. Vance Jr. Like Morgenthau a white son of wealth and power, Vance was criticized for lacking courage, especially when it came time to prosecute potentially influential figures.
 At the same time, he was at odds with a burgeoning criminal justice reform movement that sought corrections for racial injustices.

 Bragg had spent the late 1990s and the first decade of the new century working in a variety of legal roles for both the state and city of New York.
 In 2009, he earned a position as a federal prosecutor with the Southern District, where he had served as a clerk several years before.

-Then, in 2013, then state Attorney General Eric T. Schneiderman appointed Bragg to “prosecute cases where unarmed civilians die during interactions with law enforcement.”
-Four years later, Schneiderman named Bragg the state’s first chief deputy attorney general.
+Then, in 2015, then state Attorney General Eric Schneiderman appointed Bragg to “prosecute cases where unarmed civilians die during interactions with law enforcement.”
+Two years later, Schneiderman named Bragg the state’s chief deputy attorney general.

 The following year, Schneiderman was forced to resign after a spate of sexual assault and substance abuse allegations.
 Bragg left for New York Law School, where he was appointed co-director of a racial justice initiative.

-Rumors were mounting by then that Vance would not seek re-election, especially as outrage over his 2015 decision not to prosecute film producer Harvey Weinstein on a variety of sexual assault charges only seemed to deepen with the advent of the #MeToo movement.
+Rumors were mounting by then that Vance would not seek reelection, especially as outrage over his 2015 decision not to prosecute film producer Harvey Weinstein on a variety of sexual assault charges only seemed to deepen with the advent of the #MeToo movement.

 Bragg announced that he would run for Manhattan district attorney in 2019, two years before the primary.
-“I’m running because far too often, we have two standards of justice—one for the rich and powerful and connected and another for everyone else,” he told the Amsterdam News, a historically Black newspaper.
+“I’m running because far too often, we have two standards of justice — one for the rich and powerful and connected and another for everyone else,” he told the Amsterdam News, a historically Black newspaper.

 The following summer’s racial justice protests seemed to bolster Bragg’s argument that prosecutors could — and must — embrace progressive priorities like decarceration and police accountability.
 Led by Larry Krasner of Philadelphia, the progressive prosecution movement was spreading to San Francisco, Los Angeles and elsewhere, becoming a national phenomenon.